chethan2kumar/SplunkArchitect/Install-and-Configure-Splunk-Enterprise-Components.md

 # if no fozen archive location is specified, the data is discarded
 # coldToFrozenDir = "<path to frozen archive>"
 ```

+__Restarting a Cluster Master and/or peers__

+When restarting cluster peers, you should use Splunk Web or one of the cluster-aware CLI commands, such as splunk offline or splunk rolling-restart.
+Do not use splunk restart.

+If, for any reason, you do need to restart both the master and the peer nodes:

+* Restart the master node using __'splunk restart'__
+* Restart the peers as a group, using __'splunk rolling-restart cluster-peers'__

+You might occasionally have need to restart a single peer; for example, if you change certain configurations on only that peer.
+There are two ways that you can safely restart a single peer:

+* Use Splunk Web (Settings>Server Controls).
+* Run the command __'splunk offline'__, followed by __'splunk start'__.

+When you use Splunk Web or the splunk offline/splunk start commands to restart a peer, the master waits 60 seconds (by default) before assuming that the peer has gone down for good.
+This allows sufficient time for the peer to come back on-line and prevents the cluster from performing unnecessary remedial activities.

 __Cluster Master failure__